sammi-turner/Minimal-DWM-Build/README.md

 ## Cheat sheet

 I have hard-coded some keybinds in config.h, which are listed in the 'cheat-sheet.png' file.
-The config.def.h file shows the default settings for dwm.
+The 'config.def.h' file shows the default settings for dwm.

 ## Changing your config.h